myothiha/obsidian/VLLM/CLIP-Based/LocCA.md

 # Architecture [1]

-- standard vision transformer (encoder)
+- standard vision transformer (encoder) which use cross attention for (image + text) representation.
-- transformer decoder
+- transformer decoder use casual attention.
 - cross attention from tokens of ViT and to the decoder.
 - The decoder is trained to read rich info from the visual tokens.
+- Optimizer - Scaling-ViT AdaFactor variant [2].

 ![[Screenshot 2025-03-10 at 11.36.02 AM.png]]